 A passenger ship carrying more than 470 people has sunk off South Korea's southern coast and a massive rescue operation is under way.

-South Korean television showed the boat leaning heavily, and then slowly sinking almost completely under the water early Wednesday.
+South Korean television showed the boat leaning heavily to one side, and then slowly sinking almost completely under the water.

 The reason for the crash is not clear.
 Some passengers reported hearing a loud noise before the ferry started sinking.

-Most of the passengers were high school students headed to the popular resort island of Jeju on a school outing.
+Most of the passengers were high school students headed to Jeju island on a school outing.